Parish Faith Formation

 Parish School of Religion

-not only educate children about Jesus and the Catholic faith, but prepare children to receive the
+classes not only educate children about Jesus and the Catholic faith, but prepare children to receive the

 sacraments of Reconciliation, Holy Communion and Confirmation.
-Help teach and guide these students through our Catholic
+Help teach and guide these students

 Rite of Christian Initiation of Adults (RCIA)

-designed for adults who, after hearing the mystery of Christ proclaimed, consciously and freely seek
+Adults is designed for adults who, after hearing the mystery of Christ proclaimed, consciously and freely seek

 the living God and enter the way of faith and conversion as the Holy Spirit opens their heart.
 This rite includes

-not only the celebration of the sacraments of Baptism, Confirmation and Eucharist, but also all the rites belonging to the
+not only the celebration of the sacraments of Baptism, Confirmation and Eucharist, but also all the rites

-gifts with the community.
+their gifts with the community.
 Efforts are directed at fostering the total personal and spiritual growth of each

 and to draw them to responsible participation in the life, mission and work of the faith community while serving